 In the banking industry, EP includes a range of key performance indicators (KPIs) that assess how workers contribute to the bank's overall financial performance and operational success.
-EP is the ratio of output factors to the number of employees, with employees considered as the input.
+EP is the ratio of output to input, where the output represents the bank's performance contributed by employees and the input is the number of employees.

 Rahaman et al. [38] identify competence, compensation, leadership, and motivation as significant factors influencing employee performance in Bangladeshi commercial banks, advocating for targeted interventions to boost productivity.
 Moreover, the impact of work-life balance on EP has been highlighted, with studies indicating that a positive work-life balance correlates with higher productivity levels, particularly in relation to the COVID-19 outbreak [39].
 Alam et al [40] suggest that enhancing job satisfaction can be achieved through career growth, employee autonomy, and performance recognition.
-Addressing these factors creates a more rewarding work environment, leading to a more productive, engaged, and loyal workforce.
+Addressing these factors creates a more rewarding work environment, leading to a more productive, engaged, and loval workforce.